Motive (algebraic geometry): Mixed motives

+Geometric mixed motives

+We will fix a field k of characteristic 0 and let $A =\Q,\Z$ be our coefficient ring.

 Smooth varieties with correspondences

 Given a smooth variety X and a variety Y call an integral closed subscheme $W \subset X \times Y$ which is finite over X and surjective over a component of Y a prime correspondence from X to Y. Then, we can take the set of prime correspondences from X to Y and construct a free A-module $C_A(X,Y)$.
 Its elements are called finite correspondences.
 Then, we can form an additive category $\mathcal{SmCor}$ whose objects are smooth varieties and morphisms are given by smooth correspondences.
 The only non-trivial part of this "definition" is the fact that we need to describe compositions.
 These are given by a push-pull formula from the theory of Chow rings.

-Examples of correspondences

 Typical examples of prime correspondences come from the graph $\Gamma_f \subset X\times Y$ of a morphism of varieties $f:X \to Y$.